ericandrewlewis/https-http2-and-wordpress/about-https.md

 HTTPS is the way forward for the web.
 Various organizations have decided that privacy by default is the future, and will actively work towards that goal.

 * SEO.
 [Google gives HTTPS sites a ranking boost](http://googlewebmastercentral.blogspot.com/2014/08/https-as-ranking-signal.html).
-* User login security.
-If you're logging into your site, your WordPress user credentials should be sent securely to avoid anyone stealing your credentials.
+* Data encryption security.
+* Server authenticity.
-* Browser features.
-New browser features are limited to HTTPS sites and soon will deprecate features for HTTP sites ([1](https://blog.mozilla.org/security/2015/04/30/deprecating-non-secure-http/), [2](https://www.chromium.org/Home/chromium-security/marking-http-as-non-secure)).
+* New browser features are limited to HTTPS sites.
+Browsers will soon deprecate features for HTTP sites ([1](https://blog.mozilla.org/security/2015/04/30/deprecating-non-secure-http/), [2](https://www.chromium.org/Home/chromium-security/marking-http-as-non-secure)).
-* User privacy.
-Passive attackers listening to a user's web browsing activity can build up a portrait of what a user is doing on the internet.
-Only with ubiquitous secure web browsing can we avoid this.

 ## How does HTTPS work?

 HTTPS provides certain security features: **authenticity** and **encryption**.

-**Authenticity** ensures that the website we're connecting to is the website we *think* we're connecting to, and not a malicious "man-in-the-middle" pretending to be the website.
+**Authenticity** ensures that the website a user connects to is the website the user *thinks* they're connecting to, and not a "man-in-the-middle" attacker acting as the website.
 Authenticity is verified with an **SSL certificate**.

 A **certificate authority** (CA) is responsible for creating and issuing an SSL certificate.
 The CA first validates that the person requesting a certificate owns the domain, then issues a certificate.

+When a user first connects to a website over HTTPS, the server returns an SSL certificate.
 A certificate includes two important pieces of information: a **digital signature** and the **web server's public key**.

 The digital signature (along with the certificate chain) proves the CA created the certificate, which means the certificate can be trusted.
 [Learn how a digital signature works](about-public-key-cryptography.md#digital-signature).

 The certificate also includes the web server's public key.
 If the digital signature is verified, the public key can be trusted as well.
-The public key is used to encrypt messages between the user and the web server.
-Although attackers can the encrypted messages, they can't see the decrypted plain text.
+The public key is used in encrypting data between the user and the web server.
+Although attackers might be able to get an encrypted message, they can't decode it.
 [Learn how public key cryptography works](https://github.com/ericandrewlewis/https-http2-and-wordpress/blob/master/about-public-key-cryptography.md#encrypting-plaintext).

 [Intro to TLS](http://chimera.labs.oreilly.com/books/1230000000545/ch04.html)